Skip to Main Content

 The doctoral program in Strategy is recruiting students with the following research interests.

-Professor Bob Andersen is recruiting PhD students with an interest in the inter-relationship between inequality, diversity and business.
-Although most of my own research is quantitative, I am also open to supervise qualitative projects.
-In terms of specific topics, I am interested in working with students who would like to explore: a) The role that firms have played in the increase in income inequality over the past few decades (and especially cross-national differences); b) How inequality and diversity within firms affect productivity and/or innovation; and c) How cross-national differences in economic and political conditions influence organizations’ strategy.
+Professor Bob Andersen is recruiting PhD students with an interest in the impact that inequality and diversity have on organizations, business and society as a whole.
+Although most of my own research is mostly quantitative, I am also open to supervise qualitative projects.
+I especially interested in issues related to: a) the role that organizations have played in the increase in income inequality over the past few decades (and especially cross-national differences); b) how inequality and diversity within organizations affect productivity and/or innovation; c) how cross-national differences in social, economic and political conditions influence organizational strategy; and d) the social bases of attitudes, and the role that inequality and/or diversity play, and their impact on organizations.
+More information on my recent research can be found here: https://www.ivey.uwo.ca/faculty/directory/bob-andersen/

 Professor Mary Crossan is recruiting a PhD student interested in focusing on leader character, organizational learning and strategic renewal.
 My research is not limited by discipline boundaries.
 My ultimate interest is to contribute to research and practice on the drivers of sustained excellence in organizations and ultimately society.
 This pursuit has led me into the areas of organizational learning for strategic renewal, improvisation as it relates to strategic agility and innovation, and more recently the foundational role of examining the strength of character (e.g. courage, humility, humanity, transcendence, drive, integrity, etc.) as it relates to both individual well-being and sustained excellence in organizations.
 I am a Distinguished University Professor at Western, which is Western’s highest honour recognizing sustained excellence in research, teaching and service.
 I have an excellent track record working with doctoral students, and collaborate with many Ivey faculty and faculty around the world in my research endeavors.
 Sample publications: